inaimathi/langnostic/posts/switching.md

 Well, earlier today, the Mac died.

-She was doing something random with her Kindle when it shut down randomly.
+She was doing something with her Kindle when it shut down randomly.
 It wouldn't come back up, or respond to any of the start-up keys, and it wouldn't boot from its installation DVD either.
 So we were staring down the OS X equivalent of the blue screen of death.
 The problem potentially wasn't as simple as the hard drive getting borked.
-Given that [the mere process of replacing a hard drive](http://news.cnet.com/8301-13506_3-10210484-17.html) for one of these units involved supplies we'd have to go shopping for, she decided she'd just switch<a name="note-Sun-Apr-10-001631EDT-2011"></a>[|1|](#foot-Sun-Apr-10-001631EDT-2011).
+Given that [the mere process of replacing a hard drive](http://news.cnet.com/8301-13506_3-10210484-17.html) for one of these units involved supplies we'd have to go shopping for, she decided she'd just switch[^parts].
 She wouldn't go back to Windows, so I got her onto Ubuntu without much convincing.

+[^supplies]: I've got some extra parts lying around.
+Nothing terribly impressive, but still enough to put together a half-way decent backup machine together in an hour or so if I need to.

 Ok, that was the background.
 Here's the story.

 I mentioned being a graphic designer.
 Actually that should probably say "Graphic Designer" because I have the degree to back up those capitals.
 So when I say that I underestimated the importance of UI on the decision making of end-users, understand the implications.

-She was intensely disappointed by pretty much everything she's seen of other Linux machines, so I more or less gave up on turning this into a house that respects the four freedoms <a name="note-Sun-Apr-10-001905EDT-2011"></a>[|2|](#foot-Sun-Apr-10-001905EDT-2011).
+She was intensely disappointed by pretty much everything she's seen of other Linux machines, so I more or less gave up on turning this into a house that respects the four freedoms[^incidentally].
 The thing that ended up placating her is, and I shit you not, [`cairo-dock`](http://glx-dock.org/) set to auto-start at login with the spaces widget removed and the trash icon enabled.
-OpenOffice is close enough to MS Word for the stuff she does, Rhythmbox syncs with her iPod and her [browser of choice](http://www.google.com/chrome/?brand=CHMB&utm_campaign=en&utm_source=en-ha-na-us-sk&utm_medium=ha) is available.
-She still wants Photoshop, so I may need to resort to some VirtualBox shenanigans, but I'm hoping to get her using GIMP instead.
+OpenOffice is close enough to Word for the stuff she does, `rhythmbox` syncs with her iPod and her [browser of choice](http://www.google.com/chrome/?brand=CHMB&utm_campaign=en&utm_source=en-ha-na-us-sk&utm_medium=ha) is available.
+She still wants Photoshop, so I may need to resort to some `VirtualBox` shenanigans, but I'm hoping to get her using GIMP instead.
 Those are nitpicks though.
 It turns out that dock and the iPod syncing were the deal-breakers.

+[^incidentally]: It's still not incidentally.
+As I said, she owns a Kindle, and an iPod from a while back, but our desktops are now all open source software and commodity hardware.

 This isn't meant to be funny, by the way.
 It's here to serve as a reminder of how small a change it takes for an end user to willingly switch.

-* * *
-##### Footnotes

-1 - <a name="foot-Sun-Apr-10-001631EDT-2011"></a>[|back|](#note-Sun-Apr-10-001631EDT-2011) - I've got some extra supplies lying around.
-Nothing terribly impressive, but still enough to put together a half-way decent backup machine together in an hour or so if I need to.

-2 - <a name="foot-Sun-Apr-10-001905EDT-2011"></a>[|back|](#note-Sun-Apr-10-001905EDT-2011) - It's still not incidentally.
-As I said, she owns a Kindle, and an iPod from a while back, but our desktops are now all open source software and commodity hardware.